Reloaded-Project/Reloaded-III/docs/Server/Packaging/Configurations/Mod-Metadata.md

 This image is expected to be around 50KiB.

 !!! note "The `880x440` is the target resolution for 4K displays."

+### Icon (List Compact View)

+!!! info "This is the preview icon used when displaying mods as a list (compact)."

+    It corresponds to [GridDisplayMode 1][grid-display-mode].

+The size of this image should be `84x48`.

+This image is expected to be around 2KiB.

+!!! note "The `84x48` is the target resolution for 4K displays."

+### Icon (List View)

+!!! info "This is the preview icon used when displaying mods as a list."

+    It corresponds to [GridDisplayMode 2][grid-display-mode].

+The size of this image should be `168x96`.

+This image is expected to be around 5KiB.

+!!! note "The `84x48` is the target resolution for 4K displays."

 ## Gallery